Group

 Dirk.Koopmans at noc.ac.uk

-During postdoctoral research at the Max Planck Institute for Marine Microbiology, I was the science lead on the development of technology to detect seafloor sources of CO2 for Horizon 2020 Project STEMM-CCS.
-We demonstrated that pH eddy covariance is remarkably sensitive to benthic CO2 sources (link), outperforming other geochemical techniques.
-I am currently working with new technologies for turbulence and solute sensing.
+During postdoctoral research at the Max Planck Institute for Marine Microbiology, I was the science lead on the development of technology to detect seafloor sources of carbon dioxide for the Horizon 2020 Project STEMM-CCS.
+We demonstrated that the eddy covariance technique is, in effect, an amplifier for seafloor processes. pH eddy covariance had the highest sensitivity of any geochemical techniques, and was even able to detect and quantify naturally-occurring seafloor carbon dioxide production.

 Google Scholar profile